 - There’s only one good way to teach

 Let’s look at some of the misconceptions surrounding the education system and try to understand them:

+Well, homework forms an essential part of studies for school students and projects for college students.
 Homework is simply a revision or practice of whatever has been taught in the classroom.
 An additional hour of studying will not have a noticeable impact on students.
-They already spend half the day in classes learning which is enough to learn for a day.
+They already spend half the day in class learning which should be enough learning for a day.

 If kids do not play and enjoy their childhood, they will not be able to enjoy studying in classrooms too.
 Without this enjoyment there will be no real engagement and learning will not be effective.
 Hence it becomes imperative to mark a separate time for studying and other activities.

-It is not the hours of studying but the quality of studying that matters.
+Not the hours but the quality of studying matters

 Only when a student finds the task invincible that he shifts his focus away from it and focuses on something else.
 It is the responsibility of parents and teachers to support students in understanding the subjects and learn efficiently.
 They should not just point to the poor performance or pressurize them to get good scores.